JeremyGrosser/feather51/README.md

 Ten revision A boards have been manufactured and tested with no known defects.
 The efm8flash utility is being developed as a portable open source flash programming tool for the factory USB bootloader.
 It has bugs.

+A small number of JLink to C2D adapter boards are available for debugging using the six pin header, though this adapter shouldn't be needed for most applications.

 [Schematic](feather51/feather51.pdf)

 ![Board Front](feather51/front.jpg)